 Trustees are the most highly trained and educated debt consultants and restructuring professionals in Canada.
 They are licensed through Industry Canada and the Office of the Superintendent of Bankruptcy.
 Almost all trustees have both a professional designation and a university degree.
 Before receiving a license to practice all trustees must complete and pass an exhaustive bankruptcy and law course, pass the two-day National Insolvency Exam, be investigated by the RCMP, and appear before the oral board of examiners.
 Once licensed, trustees must keep up with current case law BIA amendments through mandatory professional development.

-A trustee in bankruptcy, also referred to as a trustee in insolvency, works with you to understand your financial situation.
+A Licensed Insolvency Trustee works with you to understand your financial situation.
 A trustee is an officer of the court licensed to administer the Bankruptcy and Insolvency Act.
 They act in a fiduciary capacity to enforce your rights and those of your creditors pursuant to the BIA.
 If you decide to declare bankruptcy, the trustee will prepare all the necessary documents and file them with the Official Receiver.
 The trustee will notify all your creditors of the bankruptcy and will deal directly with your creditors during the bankruptcy.
 The trustee will monitor your income during the bankruptcy and will provide you with two counseling sessions to help you get a fresh financial start.

 How do I choose the right trustee?